SERG-Delft/delftswa/index.md

 This TU Delft graduate (master level, see current [{{ site.year }}]({{ site.year }}/index.html) edition) course is concerned with the software architecture of software-intensive systems.
 This relates to:

 1. **What** the software should do, now and in the future, and how it is to interact with its environment.
-Here we will look at the problem domain, natural ways to decompose and understand the problem domain, the desired capabilities of the system, required properties (such as privacy, usability, scalability, security, or maintainability) of the system, the context in which the system will operate, and the stakeholders that have an interest in the system.
+Here we look at the problem domain, natural ways to decompose and understand the problem domain, the desired capabilities of the system, required properties (such as privacy, usability, scalability, security, or maintainability) of the system, the context in which the system operates, and the stakeholders that have an interest in the system.

 2. **How** the software is designed so that it can reliably meet its objectives.
-Here we will look at design principles, system decomposition and assembly, quality assurance procedures, architectural styles and patterns, and architectural perspectives on, e.g., configurability, energy consumption, or scalability.
+Here we look at design principles, system decomposition and assembly, quality assurance procedures, architectural styles and patterns, and architectural perspectives on, e.g., configurability, energy consumption, or scalability.

 3. **Who** is involved in the use, operation, creation, and evolution of the software.
-Here we will look at all people aspects of software architecting, relating to leadership, team work, trust, bias, collaboration, effective communication, work distribution and Conway's law, ethics, and people development.
+Here we look at all people aspects of software architecting, relating to leadership, team work, trust, bias, collaboration, effective communication, work distribution and Conway's law, ethics, and people development.

 Our aim is to study _reliable knowledge_ in these areas.
-To that end, we will work with three knowledge sources:
+To that end, we work with three knowledge sources:

-1. **Practice**: Where possible, we will try to learn from actual software systems.
-To that end, students will engage with the architecture of an open source system.
-Furthermore, the course will involve 3-4 guest lectures by architects responsible for complex commercial software systems.
-We also intend to invite 3-4 international architects for a 15 minute _Ask Me Anything_ session over skype, in which they offer answers to questions asked by students of the course.
+1. **Practice**: Where possible, we try to learn from actual software systems.
+To that end, students  engage with the architecture of an open source system.
+Furthermore, the course  involves 3-4 guest lectures by architects responsible for complex commercial software systems.
+We also often invite 3-4 international architects for a 15 minute _Ask Me Anything_ session over skype, in which they offer answers to questions asked by students of the course.

 2. **Theory**: Little is as applicable as good theory, which is codified practice.
-We will study various books, articles, and resources on the web.
-In particular we will look at
-    - Cesare Pautasso's [Software Architecture][cesare][^pautasso], offering a broad perspective on software arechitecture including software services, deployment, and scalability, and availability
+We study various [books and online resources](suggested-reading) on software architecture.
+We  particularly rely on  Pautasso's [Software Architecture][cesare][^pautasso], offering a broad perspective on software arechitecture including software services, deployment, and scalability, and availability.
-    - Rozanski and Woods' [Views and Perspectives][views][^rozanski] approach to software systems architecture at enterprise level.

 3. **Research**: There is a lot that we do _not_ know about software architecture.
 In research we explore theories that may be true, or may turn out to be false.
-As part of the course we will investigate a number of new research findings, to establish whether they apply to systems under study in this course.
+As part of the course we investigate a number of new research findings, to establish whether they apply to systems under study in this course.

-There will be 3-4 lectures for each of the three components (practice, theory, research).
+There are typically 3-4 lectures for each of the three components (theory, practice, research).

 [lsa]: http://www.leansoftwarearchitecture.com/
 [views]: https://www.viewpoints-and-perspectives.info/